ITMason/ITMason/README.md

 - 💞️ I’m looking to collaborate on ... cybersecurity and AI topics
 - 📫 How to reach me ... message me!
 - 😄 Pronouns: ...
 She/They
 - ⚡ Fun fact: ...
-In my past life I was a fully certified welder and metal fabricator.
+In my past life I was a welder and metal fabricator.

 <!---
 ITMason/ITMason is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.